tflahaul/convmixer-detection/README.md

-## Adapting ConvMixer for object detection using the DETR approach
+## ConvMixer for object detection using the DETR approach

 Dataset : https://www.kaggle.com/datasets/thomasflahault/42aivision

+TODO:
+- Implementation of the mAP-50
+- Data augmentation